bigcommerce/dev-docs/docs/api-docs/analytics/bodl-for-storefronts.md

 # Big Open Data Layer for Storefront Analytics

-The Big Open Data Layer (shortened as BODL, pronounced 'Bottle') is a JavaScript object that lets you transport data from a BigCommerce-hosted storefront to third-party analytic providers.
-This data layer exposes storefront data points to BigCommerce and third-party analytics integrations.
-Using BODL on a BigCommerce-hosted storefront ensures that analytics providers can access consistent, clean page data and makes a site more efficient.
-Because BODL consolidates data of interest and presents it as a package, each analytics script does not need to fetch the same data independently.
+The Big Open Data Layer (shortened as _BODL_, pronounced 'Bottle') is a JavaScript object that simplifies sending data from BigCommerce-hosted storefronts to third-party analytics providers.
+It gives third-party scripts access to clean, consistent data.
+BODL makes store sites more efficient by consolidating data of interest and presenting it as a package.
+Each analytics script does not need to fetch the same data independently.

-BODL transports data for storefront events that a shopper triggers.
-BigCommerce checks your storefront for a BODL instance once per page render.
-To ensure that the analytics providers you've chosen have the complete and correct set of data points they require, a merchant must enable BODL through the store control panel so that each storefront page window subscribes to BODL events.
-As a developer, you can access storefront data after a shopper triggers a BODL event.
+BODL is event-based.
+Scripts can capture accurate storefront data as it exists at the moment a shopper triggers any BODL-supported event.

-This guide shows you how to get started using BODL data in your integration.
-The first section describes the standard BODL schema after shopper triggers a specified event, so that you can see how BODL organizes information for your integration to capture.
-The remainder provides example scripts for using the standard BODL object, displaying BODL parameters into the browser console or supplying data to third-party analytics engines.
-You can inject JavaScript snippets into a BigCommerce-hosted storefront using the [Scripts API](/api-reference/store-management/scripts) or the [Script Manager](https://support.bigcommerce.com/s/article/Using-Script-Manager).
+This guide illustrates the basics of using BODL data in your integration.
+First, it describes the standard BODL schema after a shopper triggers a specified event, so that you can see how BODL organizes event data for your integration to capture.
+Next, it provides an example script that uses the standard BODL object to examine BODL properties in the browser console and supply data to third-party analytics scripts.
+Finally, it gives an example of adding a BODL script to a storefront page using the Scripts API.

 ## Prerequisites

-For BODL to successfully transport storefront data to a provider, the following must be true:
+For scripts to successfully use BODL to access storefront data, the following must be true:
-- The merchant must enable the provider storefront channel.
+- The merchant must enable BODL on the subject storefront in the control panel
-- The storefront uses a stencil theme.
+- The storefront must use a stencil theme
-- If a merchant enables cookie tracking consent, the shopper must provide consent to the [category of consent](#category-of-consent) to which a BODL script is set.
+- If a merchant enables cookie tracking consent on the subject storefront, the shopper must consent to the [appropriate category](#category-of-consent)

-## Standard BODL schema
+## BODL event schemas

-BODL transports data after shoppers trigger storefront events.
-The following are supported storefront events:
+BODL exposes data when shoppers trigger storefront events.
+Currently, BODL supports the following storefront events:
 - Start checkout
 - Purchase order

-### BODL schema after start checkout event
+### Start checkout event schema

 When the shopper clicks on the button to initiate a checkout process, the following fields appear in the BODL object: